 - 2. The Recipient should complete and return to DCA an original Vendor Management Bank Account Form.
-Additionally, the Recipient should submit an original voided check (not a deposit slip) complete with account and routing number.
-A voided check is required to set-up the wire transfer process. - 3.
+Additionally, the Recipient should submit a letter from the bank signed by a bank officer verifying the account number and routing number, and stating that the account is a non-interest bearing account.
+As an alternative, the Recipient may submit an original void check (not a deposit slip or counter check) complete with account and routing number.
+The check must have the bank name and address printed (not hand written) on the void check.
+The letter or void check is required to set-up the wire transfer process.
+See Appendix 1 for samples. - 3.
 For a Recipient to request payment (draw down) of grant funds, DCA must have a current Authorized Signature Card.
 The Authorized Signature Card must be signed by at least two signatories; one of whom must be a local government employee.
 The Recipient should check the box designating either one (1) or two (2) signatures are required for a draw down request.
 (NOTE: If the authorized official designates himself/herself for drawdown, the two (2) signatures required box must be checked.)
 The Recipient's certifying representative should also sign the card to certify the individuals named on the Authorized Signature Card are, indeed, authorized to request payment and to verify the signatures are authentic.
 No erasures or corrections may appear on this form.
-Important: For draw downs, at least one local government representative's (elected official or employee) signature must be on the drawdown form.

-4. Civil Rights Compliance Certification:
+Important: For draw downs, at least one local government representative's (elected official or employee) signature must be on the drawdown form. - 4.
+Civil Rights Compliance Certification:

-a.
-The person responsible for the government's personnel practices should complete questions 1 through 8 to indicate compliance with government Equal Employment Opportunity (EEO) requirements.
+- a.
+The person responsible for the government's personnel practices should complete questions 1 through 8 to indicate compliance with government Equal Employment Opportunity (EEO) requirements. - b.

-- b.
 For Question 8, list only complaints related directly to the CDBG-funded activity. - c.
 The Recipient's Chief Elected Official, and the report preparer, should sign and date the Certification.
 The Certification should be submitted to DCA's Office of Community Development.